Hen-L/CFCWebScraper/readme.txt

 In the json file its just urls mainly (except images where it states it is a background image).

-externalresources.json has sections defined already, therefore keep them there. wordcount.json can stay blank
+externalresources.json has sections defined already, therefore keep them there. wordcount.json can stay blank.

 To run the code write 'python main.py'.
-If errors occur due to missing libraries run 'pip install -r requirements.txt'
+If errors occur due to missing libraries run 'pip install -r requirements.txt'.